wizelineacademy/kubernetes-academy/HANDSON.md

 * Create the folder jobs
 * Create a service account with storage-admin permission and generate key (to get the JSON file).
 Rename the file to service-account.json.
+* On tab "Storage", create a new bucket

 * Create a Dockerfile with this content:
 ```